-Although Marr made many specific contributions to understanding human vision, he is well-known for his elucidation of a computational approach as consisting of multiple levels of explanation for puzzles of perception.
-Computational vision also requires study at several levels of analysis or abstraction.
+Although the MIT scientist, David Marr made a number of specific contributions to understanding human vision in the late 70s early 80s, he is particularly well-known for his elucidation of a computational approach to vision as necessarily involving of multiple levels of explanation (Marr, 1982).
 Let's see what this means.

-■ Functional ("computational") Theory.
+Functional ("computational") Theory.
 What is the goal of a computation?

 Why is it appropriate?
 What strategy can carry it out?
 Both psychology and theoretical analysis help to answer these questions.
 For example, the Necker cube (below) perceptually flips because the goal of the visual computation is to represent the 3D structure of the objects causing the 2D retinal image.
-But, there are two equally plausible 3D interpretations.
+There are two equally plausible 3D interpretations.
+But are there only two?